TL;DR · resumen ejecutivo

-Hello!
-I’m sure you’ve heard the term Targeting in Marketing before, but do you really know what it means and how crucial it can be to the success of your business?
-If the answer is no, don’t worry, you’re in the right place to find out.
+I’m sure you’ve heard the term targeting in marketing before, but do you really know what it means and how crucial it can be to the success of your business?
+If the answer is no, don’t worry.
+At CRONUTS.DIGITAL, we’ll explain all you need to know about this important concept.

 This core marketing concept seeks to identify those consumers who are most likely to buy your products or services.
 Instead of spending time, energy and resources trying to reach everyone, targeting allows you to focus on those who are really interested in what you have to offer.